 The ZenFone 3 Zoom’s other photographic innovation is what Asus calls the SuperPixel, a technology that increases light sensitivity “dramatically” compared to the average smartphone.
 A 1.4-micron pixel size augments the camera’s dim-environment performance and reduces graininess, and a Sony IMX362 image sensor lets in more light.

 The ZenFone 3 Zoom’s other camera touches are no less impressive.
-Four-axis optical image stabilization and three-axis electronic image stabilization minimizes shakiness and blurriness.
+Four-axis optical image stabilization and three-axis electronic image stabilization minimizes shake and blur.
 A color-correction sensor automatically adjusts the photo pallets to look “natural” and “accurate.”
 And the phones’s front camera, not to be outdone by the dual-camera tech, sports a 13-megapixel lens and “screenflash,” a mode that uses the ZenFone’s display as a flash.

-Finally, the ZenFone 3 Zoom’s shooters features three new modes: Super Resolution, 3MP Enhanced Low Light; and HDR.
+Finally, the ZenFone 3 Zoom’s shooters feature three new modes: Super Resolution, 3MP Enhanced Low Light, and HDR.
 Super Resolution stitches four 12-megapixel photos to create a single image.
 Low Light mode combines four adjacent pixels to work as a single pixel that shoots better in low-light conditions and prevents blurring.
 And HDR mode layers an overexposed image atop an underexposed image to enhance details.

 If there’s an undisputed hardware highlight, though, it’s the ZenFone 3 Zoom’s battery.
 The 5,000mAh cell has “one of the highest capacities of any smartphone,” Asus contends, and the largest in a smartphone of the Zoom’s thinness and lightness.
 And it features a unique reverse-charging capability that automatically juices plugged-in devices.